 The whole festival is free and there’s no need to book, just turn up and use the online maps to make your way to the next installation (or simply follow the glow!)

-Returning in October, Light Night Leeds 2021 promises to be better than ever.
+Returning on 12 and 13 October, Light Night Leeds 2023 promises to be better than ever.

-Last year’s hugely successful ‘Laser Light City’ saw powerful laser beams lighting up the skyline at 25 locations across Leeds, in the festival’s biggest and most ambitious installation yet.
-This year, Light Night Leeds is joining forces with fellow light festivals in Salford, Lancaster, Durham, Gateshead and Blackpool to launch SHINE, a development programme for early-career artists.
-The selected artists will be commissioned to make a new digital work to be shown across each of the festivals.
-We can’t wait to see the final results!
+Previous years included the hugely successful ‘Laser Light City’ which saw powerful laser beams lighting up the skyline at 25 locations across Leeds, in the festival’s biggest and most ambitious installation yet.
+Light Night Leeds also joined forces with fellow light festivals in Salford, Lancaster, Durham, Gateshead and Blackpool to launch SHINE, a development programme for early-career artists.
+The selected artists were commissioned to make a new digital work to be shown across each of the festivals.
+This year’s festival promises even more fun!